Aligning global mobility and talent management: One System

+Aligning global mobility and talent management into one system is a game changer.
 Traditionally, there was something of a wall between an organization's talent management division and those responsible for the global mobility of employees.
-Often, this wall was more about apathy or ignorance than any actual organizational policies – most companies simply did not make it a priority to have those responsible for talent management collaborate with those working in global mobility.
+Often, this wall was more about apathy or ignorance than any actual organizational policies.
+Most companies simply did not make it a priority to have those responsible for talent management collaborate with those working in global mobility.

 However, those days are in the past, and for good reason.
 Now, we recognize that in order to most effectively leverage an organization's global personnel assets, global mobility and talent management must be aligned.